federatedcloud/NixTemplates/README.md

 and as a last resort for users who can't get the build procedure to work down the road for some unforseen reason.

+An advantage of using Nix is that users can also update their environment in a reproducible way without needing to change a Dockerfile or Singularity Recipe and build a new image (which may be inconvenient for some users): if the user changes the nix expression for a given environment, any additional packages or modified versions of packages that are already installed are added to the nix store (`/nix/store`) immediately, and the user can check in their nix expressions (`.nix` files) to version control as needed.

 # Building Images

 ## Docker